rbw/aiosnow/README.md

 - Directly contribute to faster releases, more features, and higher quality software.
 - Allow more time to be invested in documentation, issue triage, and community support.
 - Safeguard the future development of Snow.

+Development status
+---

+Alpha

+Contributing
+---

+Check out the [contributing guidelines](CONTRIBUTING.md) if you want to help out with code or documentation.

 Author
 ------